TheOdinProject/curriculum/ruby/basics/debugging.md

 * Learning outcome 3

 ## Reading the stack trace
+* what is the stack trace?
+- the execution of your code

+* how to read it
+ - start at the top to find the error
+ - it displays the line number
+ - tells you the type of error it encountered

+ * include an example stack trace of an error

 ## Puts Debugging
+* what is puts debugging
+* how to do it - small example

 ## Using PRY
+* What is pry and what does it allow you to do
+* link to an external tutorial

 ## Exercises
 Exercises in an external repo